-Investing some time and money into this getting started process can help ensure you have a successful launch when you open up your online store to international buyers — and that you don’t make any costly mistakes that can hurt your brand.
+Taking time to prepare for expanding your business internationally can help ensure you have a successful launch when you open up your online store to foreign

-Before launching your international sales strategy, it’s important to be sure you’re capitalizing on a real, valid opportunity with products that are unique within this new marketplace.
+Before prepping your international selling strategy, make sure you have a real, valid opportunity with unique products.

 How do you do that?

 Start by conducting market research around your products to determine product viability.
 This is the same thing you did when you developed your domestic business plan, only this time, you’re analyzing global markets.